isaacnmm/pestpolicy-hugo2XX/content/posts/best-undercoat-paint/index.md

 Equally, you can use it as a good sealer for exterior wood and also use it to stop bleeding I also like its fast drying ability that makes you complete your project very fast in 35 minutes the surface is already dry to touch but if you intend to do a recoat, it is recommended after 2 hours.
 Lastly as sealer, it perfectly blocks smoke, water and a nicotine stains from the surface and you can tint the surface to all kind of shades.

+Pros:
+- Excellent adhesion
+- Versatile
-Pros: - Excellent adhesion - Versatile - Dries fast - Stops bleeding - For interior and exteriors surfaces
+- Dries fast
+- Stops bleeding
+- For interior and exteriors surfaces

+Cons:
-Cons: - Customer have expressed issues with pricing
+- Customer have expressed issues with pricing

-> See Also: > Telescoping Ladders

 ##  Conclusion